Aliens Found? Scientists Discover Fresh Evidence Of Life On Jupiter's Moon Europa

 Uploaded by ANGELUS on Wikipedia

-SCIENTISTS are taking a fresh look at Europa as a possible home for alien life after reexamining old data which suggests there is water on Jupiter’s most famous moon.
+Scientists are taking a fresh look at Europa as a possible home for alien life after old data that suggests there is water on Jupiter's moon.

 Real Aliens on Europa the Moon of Jupiter.